 Like many cities worldwide, Liverpool has been undergoing a long transition from industrial powerhouse to service city, with many of its functional maritime spaces becoming repurposed.
 For generations, the Mersey Ferry has been and remains a key transport link across the River Mersey, with ferries running continuously between the Pier Head, Liverpool City Centre, and Seacombe and Woodside on the Wirral peninsula.
 Although many still use the ferry to commute, trains and buses have become the primary means of transport over the river for commuters, with the Mersey Ferry becoming an increasingly popular tourist attraction.

 The Pier Head - Tom Wood is accompanied by a project called Ferry Folk, from artist and producer Liz Wewiora.
-Working with Merseytravel as their artist-in-residence, she has been carrying out a socially-engaged photography project on board the Mersey ferry and around the ferry terminals.
+Working with Merseytravel as their artist-in-residence, she has been carrying out a socially-engaged photography project onboard the Mersey ferry and around the ferry terminals.

 The collaborative work she has produced features photographs and anecdotes that tell the stories of the commuters, tourists and staff on board the Mersey Ferry.
-Various work from this project will be shown in three places: outside Open Eye Gallery, at Museum of Liverpool and digitally showcased on PhotoStories, Open Eye Gallery’s open platform for photographers.
+Various work from this project will be shown in three places: outside Open Eye Gallery, at the Museum of Liverpool and digitally showcased on PhotoStories, Open Eye Gallery’s open platform for photographers.

 The Pier Head – Tom Wood runs from 12 January to 25 March at Open Eye Gallery, Liverpool.